Vilsepi/aws-noinstances/doc/README.md

 - CloudFormation lacks support for API Gateway
 - boto and Ansible lack support for Lambda and API Gateway
 - Ansible and AWS CLI tools should have an easy way to both upload and update Lambda sources
+- Streams: cannot create a stream and cannot link a lambda to a stream in CloudFormation

 # References